Recap: Doctor Who S24 E1 "Time and the Rani"

 Meet Michael Grade's agent of bridge-dropping

-against the Sixth Doctor and his heliotrope coat.
+against the Sixth Doctor and his heliotrope coat. note

-to kick things off, this sequence features an impressive (for the time) CGI shot of the TARDIS randomly flying around as it gets zapped with lasers.
+, this sequence features an impressive (for the time) CGI shot of the TARDIS randomly flying around as it gets zapped with lasers.
 Why it's zapped with lasers, what's going on, who's doing what, that's unimportant: the TARDIS is being zapped and forced to land on an exotic alien planet

 as a day-glo lizard guy watches.
 The Rani

 steps in and gloats while one of her henchmen rolls over someone in the Sixth Doctor's outfit, revealing a guy in a wig